 The Court then addressed the constitutionality of the statutory restriction on the President's authority to remove FHFA's Senate-confirmed Director.
+Collins, 141

-Collins, 141 S. Ct. at 1783-89.
+S. Ct. at 1783-89.
 That provision states that "[t]he Director shall be appointed for a term of 5 years, unless removed before the end of such term for cause by the President."
 12 U.S.C. § 4512(b)(2).
-Agreeing with this Court, the Supreme Court held that, under its prior decision in Seila Law LLC v.
-Consumer Financial ProtectionBureau, 140 S. Ct.
-2183 (2020), Congress could not, consistent with the separation of powers, limit the President's authority to remove FHFA's Director, and the restriction was therefore invalid.
+Agreeing with plaintiffs and the Treasury Department, the Supreme Court held that Congress could not, consistent with the separation of powers, limit the President's authority to remove FHFA's Director, and the restriction was therefore invalid.
 Collins, 141 S. Ct. at 1783-89.